fabiomazzarella/DeepNeuralNetwork/README.md

 # DeepNeuralNetwork

-Python class implementing a Deep Neural Network by using Tensorflow.
+DNN_Classifier represents a Python class that implements a Deep Neural Network by using Tensorflow.
+It is compatible with Scikit Learn's **RandomizedSearchCV** class, to perform hyperparameters tuning.